nicodevs/demo_challenge_02/README.md

 freebie: false
 ---

-# Create a HelloWorld component
+# Create a GoodbyeWorld component

-The challenge is to create a file `src/components/HelloWorld.vue` that takes a `msg` prop and prints it inside an H1 tag.
+The challenge is to create a file `src/components/GoodbyeWorld.vue` that takes a `msg` prop and prints it inside an H2 tag.

 Good luck! 😉